hknio/Hacken-Methodologies/blockchain-protocols.md

 1. Preparations for the audit
 2. Code review and analysis
 3. Testing
-4. Reporting
+4. Report
-5. Bug fixing
-6. Remediations check
+5. Remediation check

 ## Preparations for Layer 1 Audit and Analysis
 ### Why are preparations so important?